menu-icon

 What are Dental Crowns Used For?

 Dental crowns are part of restorative dentistry that can be used to protect a weak tooth, hold together parts of a cracked tooth, restore an already broken tooth, or cover a dental implant that’s replacing that missing tooth.
-Occasionally, a crown is used to improve the shape, color, bite, or alignment of the patient’s teeth.
+A crown is essentially a tooth shaped cap that fits over a prepared tooth to restore strength, function, and appearance.
+Crowns are designed to withstand everyday biting and chewing forces while protecting the visible portion of the tooth above the gumline.
+In some cases, crowns also help preserve neighboring teeth by maintaining proper spacing and alignment.
+Depending on the patient’s needs, different materials may be recommended, including stainless steel crowns, composite resin crowns, or PFM crowns, each offering unique benefits based on durability and aesthetics.
+Occasionally, crowns are used to improve the shape, color, bite, or alignment so the restored tooth blends seamlessly with normal teeth.

 Who is a Candidate for Dental Crowns?

 Dental crowns are most appropriate for patients with severely decayed tooth structures, cracked or misshapen teeth, or those with dental implants for missing teeth or to address gum disease due to a missing tooth.
-You should also be in generally good health, practice good dental hygiene, and have enough tooth structure to support the new crown.
+During treatment planning, your dentist will determine the most appropriate crown type based on location, function, and cosmetic goals.
+Your final crown combines restorative support with long-term protection.
+You should also be in generally good health, practice good dental care, and have enough remaining tooth structure to properly support the restoration.

 Benefits of Dental Crowns